 8. Water

-While water isn’t exactly food, but it’s imperative for healthy skin.
+While water isn’t exactly food, it’s imperative for your skin.
 This probably isn’t surprising since every system in your body depends on water to function well.
-But drinking enough water keeps your skin hydrated and encourages healthy, hydrated skin that appears less wrinkled, dull and dry.
+But drinking enough water keeps your skin hydrated and encourages healthy skin that appears less wrinkled, dull and dry.

 So how much water should you drink?
-Basic rule of thumb: aim for half your body weight in fluid ounces.
+The basic rule of thumb: aim for half your body weight in fluid ounces.
 If you’re struggling to up your water intake, try carrying a reusable water bottle with you.
-If plain water isn’t your favorite, you can add fruit (or cucumber) in you water for natural flavors or try decaf teas.
+If you don’t love plain water, you can add fruit (or cucumber) to your water for natural flavors.

 For more antioxidant sources, read 8 foods high in antioxidants